-Let's begin simply.
-The symptoms will always depend first on the location of the compressed nerve.
+Let’s begin simply.
+The symptoms of a compressive neuropathy will always depend first on the location of the pinched nerve.
 These symptoms will also depend on the extent of the compression and the length of time the impairment has existed.
 Finally, the symptomatic expectation will take into consideration the types of care which have already been provided and the results of these therapy choices.

 Typical symptoms of pinched nerves might include: local or widespread pain, tingling, weakness and numbness.
 Usually, the initial feeling experienced is pain.
 Nerves are extremely sensitive to stimuli and as soon as one is compressed, pain will most likely be the first indication of a problem.